Gajesh2007/OmniWallet/README.md

 # OmniWallet

-Trasact on any chain from one chain. no changing wallets. no changing rpcs. one wallet for all chains.
+Transact From One Chain To ANY Chain. no changing wallets. no changing rpcs. one wallet for all chains.

+# TODO

+- [] Transaction Builder
+- [] Frontend
+- [] Support Non-EVM